wt08/charleston_roots/planning/wksht.md

 MVP:

 HOMEPAGE
-add Layout component x
+add Layout component
-add Nav component x
+add Nav component
-add Footer comp x
+add Footer comp
-add login button x
+add login button
-generate Map x
+generate Map
-create markets/times model with seeded data x
+create markets/times model with seeded data
-restrict to only GET routes x
+restrict to only GET routes
-have markets locations display on map thru API call x
+have markets locations display on map thru API call
-allow user to find closest by entering zipcode x
+allow user to find closest by entering zipcode
-when market location on map clicked, display info from market/time/address models x
+when market location on map clicked, display info from market/time/address models
 style

 DEPLOY
-backend X
+backend
 frontend

 NAV
-create hamburger menu x
+create hamburger menu
 style

 USER ACCOUNT
-create user model x
+create user model
-create get(pluse custom get by username), post, and delete routes x create Login page w/ API call x
+create get(pluse custom get by username), post, and delete routes
+create Login page w/ API call
-link Login page to homepage x
+link Login page to homepage
-create account_settings page that displays username, email, and ability to delete x
+create account_settings page that displays username, email, and ability to delete
 style

 RECIPE GENERATOR
-Create produce model and seed data x
+Create produce model and seed data
 Make get route only
-display all produce on page x
+display all produce on page
-add filters and serch by name
-add handleonclick to produce div that stores name in useState x add get recipe button that links to results page x
+add handleonclick to produce div that stores name in useState
+add get recipe button that links to results page
 style

 RECIPE GENERATOR RESULTS
-use produce stored in usestate to call Edamam recipe API using produce as queries x
+use produce stored in usestate to call Edamam recipe API using produce as queries
-display recipe API results on page x
+display recipe API results on page
-create favorite model x
+create favorite model
-add favorite star to recipe div x
+add favorite star to recipe div
-add handeonlclick to star so that recipe is added to faves model x
+add handeonlclick to star so that recipe is added to faves model
-add back button that takes you back to recipe generator w/ previously selected items
 style

 INDIVIDUAL RECIPE
-display recipe name, image, ingredients, and linke to recipe based on variable passed to it x
+display recipe name, image, ingredients, and linke to recipe based on variable passed to it
 style

 FAVE RECIPES
-display all recipes based on user who is logged in x
+display all recipes based on user who is logged in
-use edamam_uri in fav model top make edama API to get recipe data x
+use edamam_uri in fav model top make edamam API to get recipe data
 style

 LINKING/ROUTING
-create routes in App.js x
+create routes on frontend in App.js
-link nav elements to components x
+link nav elements to components on backend, restrict routes to only what's needed

 POST MVP:
 Calendar